 1. Ensure you have internal clarity and agreement on what your salary ranges are for each job level

-This might sound obvious but smaller consulting firms may have managed to grow without formalising this.
-Divide each salary range into three and then document what skills and performance you would expect to see in each band.
+This might sound obvious but smaller management consulting firms may have managed to grow without formalising this.
+For each level divide the salary range into three and then document what skills and performance you would expect to see in each band.
 This will help ensure you don’t get salary creep in external hiring, avoid external candidates leapfrogging existing staff and provide a clear path for employees’ salary reviews.

 2. Decide what salary ranges you will go to market with

-Some firms decide, for example, they will not recruit externally beyond a certain point in the range.
+Some management consultancy firms decide, for example, they will not recruit externally beyond a certain point in the range.
 This helps avoid internal problems and always allows headroom for rises, but it can be restrictive.
 You should be clear internally and with external recruitment partners on what this range should be.
-For example, “our preference is in the range of £85,000 to £90,000 but the maximum we could go to is £92,500”.
-The actual range of pay might be up to £100,000 (for example) but there is not necessarily an advantage in making that information available.
+For example, “our preference is in the range £85,000 to £90,000 but the maximum we could go to is £92,500”.
+The actual range of pay might be up to £100,000 (for example) but there is not necessarily an advantage in making that information available externally.

 3. Include salary information when you advertise

 If you are recruiting directly and advertise vacancies on your website or job boards, you need to decide whether to “go public” on the salary.
-On the plus side, there is a lot of evidence you will maximise the flow of relevant candidates: partly because applicants are more likely to apply if there is a stated salary.
+On the plus side, there is a lot of evidence you will maximise the flow of relevant candidates mainly because applicants are much more likely to apply if there is a stated salary.
 Furthermore, you won’t waste time dealing with candidates who won’t consider your salary range.
 Understandably, however, you will need to consider whether you want potential clients and competitors seeing this information.
 Also, there may be advantages in the negotiation process to a degree of opaqueness!
+A very bad reason for not displaying salaries is out of fear of the reaction of existing staff.

 You need to capture: